ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 What enemies are there?
 Is there any active component to searching the chests, or is it similar to opening the nature rune chest in Ardougne?
 I already happen know where the lizarman temple is, but another player might not, so where are the instructions on how to get to the location?
-Why are all five of the links into this section pointing towards other pages on this website?
+Why are all five of the links in this section pointing towards other pages on the same website?
-Usually the Old School RuneScape wiki is the source of truth for a lot of information, so it is odd that none of these links would direct to the wiki at all.
+The Old School RuneScape wiki is the source of truth for a lot of information, so it is odd that none of these links would direct to the wiki at all.
 Why is this section written using bullet points instead of just a paragraph?
 Actually why does this entire page have unnecessary bullet points everywhere?

 And then it hits me - this page reads exactly like what an LLM would spit out if asked to produce an article on medium clue methods.
 The out of date information, the lack useful detail, the superfluous bullet points everywhere...
 IT'S JUST AI SLOP!

 Shortly after, I found what I believe to be the smoking gun.
-Clicking on the "Lizardman Temple" link took me to another page on the same site where I was immediately greeted with the most low effort, irrelevant, and completely incorrect "information".
+Clicking on the "Lizardman Temple" link took me to another page on the same site where I was immediately greeted with the most low effort, irrelevant, and completely incorrect "information" I have ever seen on the web.

 {{Image src="/blog/wip-an-unfortunate-encounter-with-ai-slop/osrs-money-making-temple.png"}}
 {{/Image}}